 The City maintains a significant number of facilities necessary to deliver water to your home or business.
-Much of the system has been in service for 50 to 70 years or more.
-The system is valued at $480 million today.
-The City has prepared a 20-year capital improvement plan to prioritize system improvements and replacements needed to maintain a high level of service and avoid the disruptions and large costs associated with failing infrastructure.
-The plan recommended $9.3 million in improvements annually over the next five years.
-Staff have worked hard to defer and re-prioritize items to reduce critical needs to $3 million per year since 2011 but the system is old and complex.
-It is not responsible to continue to invest at this deficit level.
-The proposed rates include a phased increase from $3 million per year to $6 million by the end of the study period in 2022.
+Much of the system has been in service for 50-70 years or more.
+The system is valued at $941 million today.
+The City is finalizing a 30-year capital improvement plan to prioritize system improvements and replacements needed to maintain a high level of service and avoid the disruptions and large costs associated with failing infrastructure.
+The plan has already identified $100 million in improvements needed including upgrades to the Lake Hennessey Treatment Plant that has served its useful life.
+The system is old and complex.
+It is not responsible to continue to invest at the current level recognizing that the cost of constructing improvements costs more today than it did in 2017.
+The proposed rates include a phased increase from $6 million per year to $8 million in annual investments by the end of the study period in 2028.
 Some planned investments in the near term include:

 - $1.5M Browns Valley Rd 12-in main replacement

 - $10M Hennessey Spillway modifications (WRDA funding will be pursued)

 - $4M per mile of 36-in transmission main replacement (16 miles are subject to catastrophic failures)

 As shown in the graph below, there are significant capital improvement needs for the water system and the increased contribution is necessary to pay for these improvements.